polterguy/phosphorusfive/plugins/p5.events/README.md

 foo
 ```

-If you now evaluate the following Hyperlisp, you will clearly see your *[foo]* Active Event is able to remember its "invocation count",
+If you now evaluate the following Hyperlambda, you will clearly see your *[foo]* Active Event is able to remember its "invocation count",
 across multiple invocations.

 ```